TheJumpyWizard/full-stack-fastapi-postgresql/README.md

 # Full Stack FastAPI and PostgreSQL - Base Project Generator

+PLEASE NOTE THIS IS A WIP.
+I WILL CHANGE THIS DISCLAIMER ONCE I HOOK UP REACT/VUE TO BE GENERATED FROM CLI SPEC :D

 [![Build Status](https://travis-ci.com/tiangolo/full-stack-fastapi-postgresql.svg?branch=master)](https://travis-ci.com/tiangolo/full-stack-fastapi-postgresql)

 Generate a backend and frontend stack using Python, including interactive API documentation.